2019 M11 14

 Recent violent protests in countries such as Ecuador have shone a glaring spotlight on the political pain and economic disruption austerity measures can cause.
 In Argentina, ‘reform fatigue’ – whereby the population becomes sick of taking the painful pill of cut-backs with the promise of brighter economic horizons – ultimately resulted in the ruling political regime losing power.
-A regime that had been making reasonable economic progress under the country’s IMF programme, to the benefit of the country’s economic future and investors’ portfolios.
+A regime that had been making reasonable economic progress under the country’s IMF programme (as we wrote here), to the benefit of the country’s economic future and investors’ portfolios.
 Both are now facing an uncertain future.

 The IMF is now having to work with newly elected populist governments in Argentina and Tunisia to find ways of squaring the circle of achieving necessary reform by politically acceptable means.
 Furthermore, in countries such as Ecuador, Jordan, Sri Lanka and Pakistan, we believe the fiscal targets set out by the IMF are going to prove difficult to meet.

 This year’s seminar hosted by the IMF at the IMF/World Bank annual meetings in Washington D.C. had a slightly more innovative feel to it than usual.
 A candid assessment of both successes and failures led it to conclude the following: